andyfaff/scipy/PEP/1-Optimizer.rst

            * We have personal experience that makes minimize a problem.
 We are open to expanding this class interface but currently see no need to expand root/minimize_scalar/linprog.
-   * Enhancements
-       * Provide standard interface
-           * for enhancements to sklearn, dask-ml, etc. Possibly PyTorch. **Would those projects be prepared to state that?**
-           * it would provide a standard way to operate the object, but all the classes would still have different names
-           * give example of how sklearn could revamp (ask the developers how they'd use it)
-       * Provide class features
-           * object interaction.
-Useful for experts, intermediates.
-           * expose alg hyperparameters (grid search, etc)
-           * keyboard interrupts
-           * introduction of context manager enables easy setup of cleanup actions
-              * would make it easier have wholesale introduction of things like multiprocessing.
-              * We should think about multiprocessing or multithreaded algorithms like Hogwild!.
-How will these be used?
-      * Clean up minimize API (it's complicated right now)
-         * Require fewer arguments to minimize, and separate them
    * Implementation
        * List functions, attributes in more depth
        * Existing code